Evans Vusani Mauda

 Supervisor: Dr Grant Martin, Co-supervisor: Prof Martin Hill

 Mr Evans Vusani Mauda is a PhD candidate in Entomology at Rhodes University, South Africa.
 He received his Bachelor and MSc Degree in Zoology, University of Venda, South Africa.
 For his MSc, he worked on “Ant and spider diversity in a rural landscape of the Vhembe Biosphere, South Africa”.
 He has always been passionate by everything related to entomology, and related field.
 His current work continues in the same purpose this time focusing on the Biological control of Native South African plant (Lycium ferocissimum-African boxthorn) which has been invasive in Australia.
-Evans will be looking into identifying insects associated with L. ferocissimum which will be then imported to Australia, with the help of Australian government through CSIRO collaboration with Rhodes University, Zoology and Entomology department.
-His current work aims to develop a biological control agent to be used in Australia and also determine the distribution of the plant.
+Evans will be looking into identifying insects associated with L. ferocissimum in the native range South Africa.
+His current work aims to identify a biological control agent to be used in Australia with the help of Australian government through CSIRO collaboration with Rhodes University, Zoology and Entomology department and also determine the distribution of the plant in South Africa.